angeloey/3D-Camera-Renderer/README.md

 Upon reflection, some shortcomings of the device or things I would add given more time include:
 - Ability to export renders to another device (maybe as .STL or similar).
-- The stepper motor used for the project works fine as a proof of concept/prototype however in future iteration i would use a better/more accurate one
+- The stepper motor used for the project works fine as a proof of concept/prototype however in a future iteration i would substitute it for a stepper with a smaller minimum step angle, or use a MCU with multiple DAC's as to utilize microstepping
 - Create an enclosure or housing for the device (Maybe a battery powered handheld iteration)
 - Create a PCB implementation instead of relying on a breadboard
 - Add greater functionality to the uart interface. a HC-05 module could be used along side a terminal app, to control the device from a phone

 ### Group Members:
 Angelo Maoudis 14074479 \
-Commits as: maoudisa(University Github) & angeloey (Home Github). \
+Commits as: maoudisa(University Github) & angeloey (Home Github).

+## Link to Video Demonstration: